24seconds/orka/README.md

 You can send text or any kind of data.

 #### Sending Text
 📋 To send Text, you need to click `other peer` to send and type text.
-Then click `send` button
+Then click `send` button!

 #### Sending File
-📁 To send File, click `cross` button then select files to transfer.
+📁 To send File, click `red cross` button then select files to transfer.
 **Important!**: After you select files, it does not transfer immediately.
-It just give other peer to `download link`.
-When other peer request download, then transfer starts.
+It just gives `download link` to other peer.
+When other peer requests download, then transfer starts.

+### Check system message

+When there is something to notify to user, system message is created.
+You can check system message by clicking toggle switch!

 ### Change color theme

 <img src="./assets/localdrop_change_color_theme.gif" >

-🎨 You can change color theme.
+🎨 Change color theme as you want!
 Click `Change Color theme` button to change color!
 Default is `MaterialThemeOcean`.
 Why?
 I like this :D
 Currently (13:32 Wed 01 Jul 2020) it support 13 color themes.
 Here is the list
 - MaterialThemeOceanic
 - MaterialThemePalenight